egrivel/pbp/documentation/getting-started.md

 # PBP - Getting Started

+PBP (Pretty Basic Pagination) is a JavaScript module to help display book-like paginated content on a web page.

+Before starting with PBP, you want to make sure this is the module for you.
+PBP is not a finished product, it is a tool for _developers_ of web site to include the pagination function in their work.
+If you are not familiar with HTML, CSS, and in particular JavaScript coding, this module is not for you.

 ## Simple Usage

 In order to use the PBP module, three things must be provided: